supratikchatterjee16/academia/technology/engineering, manufacturing & construction/computer_science/computability/problems/index.md

 # Problems - Computation

+A problem is a well-defined question that we want an algorithm to solve.

+It consists of:

+- Input: Some data or value(s)
+- Output: A required answer based on the input

+A problem is solved if there exists an algorithm that produces the correct output for every valid input.

 In theoretical computer science and computational complexity theory, **problems are categorized** based on how difficult they are to solve or verify, using formal models like Turing machines.
 There’s no fixed number of categories, but here’s a structured list of the **most widely recognized problem classes**, from basic to advanced: